oussasz/CraftoCAD/README.md

 # CraftoCAD
-🚀 A wild experiment in web development!

-## About
-CraftoCAD is a self-made, non-professional website built purely for learning purposes.
+a self-made, non-professional website built purely for learning purposes.
 It's my playground for exploring web design and development—without any prior coding experience!

 ## Why?
 Because why not?
 I'm not a programmer, but that won't stop me from trying! 💻